Does this test have other names?

 Taking medicines to lower cholesterol, such as statins

 How do I get ready for this test?

 Usually you can't eat or drink anything except water for 9 to 12 hours before the test.
-Ask your doctor how long you need to fast and whether you need to stop taking any medicines before the test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Ask your healthcare provider how long you need to fast and whether you need to stop taking any medicines before the test.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.